When reviewing nonfiction text features, we often overemphasize being able to name and identify different text features within text.

-Begin expecting students to add headings, images, captions, bold letters, and other text features any time they write.
+Begin expecting students to add headings, images, captions, bold letters, labels, timelines, and other text features any time they write.
 Eventually this will become habit, and students will begin to add text features naturally to their writing.

-Find more free text feature resources here!
+Find more free text feature resources ideas and activities here!

 A Text Feature Freebie?
 Yes, Please!

 A no prep resource to help your students learn the purposes of the most common text features!